-- 17 Our Designated Teacher will have the appropriate training and relevant qualifications and experience to carry out the role and responsibilities required and maintain an up to date understanding of the needs of children with looked after status. - 18 Staff recognise that some children are particularly vulnerable and therefore more likely to require early help or safeguarding.
-Those children include children with special educational needs and disabilities; those who are looked after by a local authority or were previously looked after; those living in families experiencing adult substance abuse, adult mental ill health and/or domestic abuse; and children showing signs of engaging in anti-social or criminal behaviour. - 19 Our school is committed to supporting improving the mental health and well being of all children we will do this by supporting the work of our ELSA trained staff.
-We will also ensure of curriculum supports the mental health and well being agenda. - 20 - 21 The school recognises that children who run away, go missing and/or are absent from school are potentially vulnerable to abuse, exploitation, offending and placing themselves and possibly others (friends) in situations where they may suffer physical harm, abuse or risk of child sexual exploitation (CSE), criminal child exploitation (CCE) or at risk of being radicalised or exploited. - 22 The school will therefore work actively in partnership with parents/carers and other agencies to understand and improve poor school attendance and address issues of children running away and going missing from home. - 23 The school has a duty to teach children about safeguarding and how to understand and recognise risk (on-line and off-line) and the support available to them; as part of a 'broad and balanced curriculum'.
-This will include Relationships Education (for all primary pupils) and Health education (for all pupils). - 24 The school whistleblowing policy enables staff to raise concerns or allegations, initially in confidence, and for a sensitive enquiry to take place.
+- 20 Our Designated Teacher will have the appropriate training and relevant qualifications and experience to carry out the role and responsibilities required and maintain an up to date understanding of the needs of children with looked after status and SEND and be in a position to review any plans in place with the child and parents. - 21 Our school will adhere to the provisions within the Equality Act, which includes reasonable adjustments for disabled children and young people and will not unlawfully discriminate against pupils or students because of their sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity, or sexual orientation (protected characteristics), as informed in KCSiE 2023 (paragraphs 86 to 93). - 22 Staff recognise that some children are particularly vulnerable and therefore more likely to require early help or safeguarding.
+Those children include children with special educational needs and disabilities; those who are looked after by a local authority or were previously looked after; those living in families experiencing adult substance abuse, adult mental ill health and/or domestic abuse; and children showing signs of engaging in anti-social or criminal behaviour. - 23 Our school is committed to supporting improving the mental health and well being of all children.
+Strategies of how we do this can be found here.
+ELSA (Emotional Support) - Woodborough Wood's Foundation C of E Primary School (woodsfoundation.notts.sch.uk) - 24 The school recognises that children who run away, go missing and/or are 'absent from school and education' are potentially vulnerable to abuse, exploitation, offending and placing themselves and possibly others (friends) in situations where they may suffer physical harm, abuse, or risk of child sexual exploitation (CSE), criminal child exploitation (CCE) or at risk of being radicalised or exploited. - 25 The school will therefore work actively in partnership with parents/carers and other agencies to understand and improve poor school attendance and address issues of children running away and going missing from home.
+This will now also include children who are 'absent from education,' particularly on repeat occasions and/or for prolonged periods as defined in KCSiE 2023 (paragraph 175). - 26 The school has a duty to teach children about safeguarding and how to understand and recognise risk (on-line and off-line) and the support available to them; as part of a 'broad and balanced curriculum.'
+This will include Relationships Education for all primary pupils. - 27 The school whistleblowing policy enables staff to raise concerns or allegations, initially in confidence, and for a sensitive enquiry to take place.
 Staff are expected to report all concerns about poor practice or possible child abuse by colleagues to the headteacher, including low-level concerns.